 When Direct DC-Client is available in the UE, to push the service experience information report to the ADAES based on the request from VAL client or trigger conditions meeting, the ADAEC shall:

-a) create the service experience information report as defined in "SrvExpInfoRep" data type in table 7.1.5.2.7-1; and
+a) create the service experience information report as defined in SrvExpInfoRep data type in table 7.1.5.2.7-1; and

-b) invoke the "reportUeData" method as defined in clause 4.4.4 of 3GPP TS 26.532 [5] and provide "DataReport" data type as defined in clause 7.3.2.3 of 3GPP TS 26.532 [5] as input parameter with the "applicationSpecificRecords" attribute set with the "SrvExpInfoRep" data type in table 7.1.5.2.7-1.
+b) invoke the "reportUeData" method as defined in clause 4.4.4 of 3GPP TS 26.532 [5] and provide DataReport data type as defined in clause 7.3.2.3 of 3GPP TS 26.532 [5] as input parameter with the "applicationSpecificRecords" attribute set with the SrvExpInfoRep data type in table 7.1.5.2.7-1.

 On receiving the service experience information request, the ADAES shall process the report from ADAEC to determine/predict analytics and initiate further actions as defined in clause 8.9.2.1 of 3GPP TS 23.436 [3].